What's the issue?

 The OECD Roundtable on Smart Cities and Inclusive Growth gathers various stakeholders to take stock of research and share policies, practices and knowledge on how to get smart city initiatives right.

-The 2nd OECD Roundtable on Smart Cities and Inclusive Growth will bring together key stakeholders from cities, regions, national governments, the private sector, civil society, academia, philanthropy and international organisations to:
+The 3rd OECD Roundtable on Smart Cities and Inclusive Growth brings together key stakeholders from cities, national governments, the private sector, civil society, academia and international organisations to:

 For more information, please contact [email protected]